bencheeorg/benchee/README.md

 Somewhat inspired by [benchmark-ips](https://github.com/evanphx/benchmark-ips) from the ruby world, but of course it is a more functional spin as it fully lives in the Elixir world.

+General features:

+* first runs the functions for a given warmup time without recording the results, to simulate a _"warm"_ running system
+* execute benchmark jobs in parallel to gather more results in the same time, or simulate a system under load
+* plugin/extensible friendly architecture
+* nicely formatted console output

 Provides you with the following statistical data:

-* average   - average execution time (the lower the better)
+* **average**   - average execution time (the lower the better)
-* ips       - iterations per second, how often can the given function be executed within one second (the higher the better)
+* **ips**       - iterations per second, how often can the given function be executed within one second (the higher the better)
-* deviation - standard deviation (how much do the results vary), given as a percentage of the average (raw absolute values also available)
+* **deviation** - standard deviation (how much do the results vary), given as a percentage of the average (raw absolute values also available)
-* median    - when all measured times are sorted, this is the middle value (or average of the two middle values when the number of samples is even).
+* **median**    - when all measured times are sorted, this is the middle value (or average of the two middle values when the number of samples is even).
 More stable than the average and somewhat more likely to be a typical value you see.

-Benchee also first runs the functions for a given warmup time without recording the results, to simulate a _"warm"_ running system.

 Benchee does not: